-CPRS displays order information in several places where users will be able to see that an outpatient Schedule 2 or Schedule 2n order was digitally signed.
+CPRS displays order information in several places where users will be able to see that an outpatient controlled substance order was digitally signed.

 • Cover Sheet: If the order has been digitally signed, the detailed order display from right-clicking the order on the Cover Sheet where it currently shows "Elec Signature:" will show "Dig Signature:".